tatianegercina/FinTech/01-Lesson-Plans/13-NLP/2/LP_11_Stu_Crisis_Feelings.md

-### 11. Student Do: The Feelings of the Crisis (15 mins)
+### 11. Students Do: The Feelings of the Crisis (15 mins)

-On this activity student will use VADER sentiment to score the sentiment of news title and text to contrast if they have the same sentiment.
-This activity includes some open discussion on the class about the findings on scoring sentiment and the contrast between the sentiment a news title and its content.
-Encourage students to share their insights in the last 4 or 5 minutes of the activity.
+On this activity, students will use VADER to score the sentiment of news' title and text to verify if they have the same sentiment.
+This activity includes a facilitated discussion along the last four to five minutes to talk about students findings.

 **Instructions:**